pmgl/microstudio/static/doc/en/quickstart.md

 You can start by exploring projects made by other users, in the *Explore* section.

-To start creating a game it is necessary to create an account.
-Choose a nickname (avoid using your real name), enter your email address (necessary in case of password forgetfulness; must be validated to be able to publish) and let's go!
+You can start creating as a guest, or you can directly set up an account.
+Choose a nickname (avoid using your real name), enter your email address (necessary in case you forget your password) and let's go!

 ## First project